kbroman/github_tutorial/pages/delete.md

 - Click on &ldquo;Settings&rdquo; (below the Unwatch/Star/Fork buttons
   on the right)

-- Scroll down the side to the &ldquo;Danger Zone&rdquo; and click &ldquo;Delete this Repository&rdquo;
+- Scroll down to &ldquo;Danger Zone&rdquo; and click &ldquo;Delete this Repository&rdquo;

-- Confirm the name of the repository.
+- Confirm the name of the repository

 On your local machine, the `.git` directory/folder within your repository's directory contains the full git history.
 If you delete that directory,